Azure/aks-baseline-automation/README.md

   - [Trademarks](#trademarks)
 # AKS Baseline Automation

-This reference implementation demonstrates recommended ways to automate the deployment of the components composing a typical AKS solution.
+This repository demonstrates recommended ways to automate the deployment of the components composing a typical AKS solution.

 In order to manage the complexity of a Kubernetes based solution deployment, it is best to look at it in term of a separation of concerns.
 Which team in an enterprise environment should be concerned with what aspect of the deployment and what tools and processes should that team employ to best achieve their objectives.
 This implementation and associated documentation are intended to inform the interdisciplinary teams involved in AKS deployment and lifecycle management automation.
 These teams may include: